+The skill and talent of landscape architects is visible all around us when we see the beauty and usefulness of our parks, natural areas, gardens, urban plazas, streets, neighbourhoods, and communities.
 Landscape architects design the aesthetic layout of golf courses and shopping malls as well as other public places.
 They can also be hired privately to design the landscaping of homes and gardens.
-Landscape architects can also choose to work in the environmental field designing conservation lands, such as wetlands, and participating in historic restoration endeavors.
+Landscape architects can also choose to work in the environmental field designing conservation lands, such as wetlands, and participating in historic restoration endeavours.

-There are landscape architecture degrees.
-These degrees focus on biological sciences and horticulture to give students a deep knowledge of plant life as well as other necessary components for working with biological materials.
+Landscape architecture degrees focus on biological sciences and horticulture to give students a deep knowledge of plant life as well as other necessary components for working with biological materials.
 Many bachelor’s degrees in this field can take as long as five years to finish.
 Prospective landscape architects spend a lot of time in the studio while getting their degrees.
 They also put a lot of focus into learning aspects of the design process and how to write up proper proposals.

-Once the degree has been attained and the LARE has been passed, there may be more state examinations that applicants are required to take before state licensing can be complete.
-Some states also require that architects continue their education regularly to keep their licenses.
+Once the degree has been attained and the LARE has been passed, there may be more state examinations that applicants are required to take before state licensing can be completed.
+Individuals should check with their state for specific requirements.